elgalu/docker-selenium/README.md

     docker exec -ti grid bash

-Supervisor exposes an http server but is not enough to bind the ports via `docker run -p`, so in this case you need to FWD ports with `ssh -L`
+Supervisor can expose an HTTP server but is not enough to bind the ports via `docker run -p`, so in this case you need to FWD ports with `ssh -L`

     ssh -p 22222 -o StrictHostKeyChecking=no -L localhost:29001:localhost:29001 application@localhost